sarah-eiger/playlists/README.md

 The loading interceptor, which stores any running http requests and updates the loadingSubject in the loading.service.ts file.
 The app.component listens to this subject, and displays a loading bar if any requests are currently in progress; and removes the loading bar when they stop.

 The auth interceptor adds an authentication token (if available) and a few headers (content-type, accept) to all requests.
 This is where we would continue to add any data we would want to add to every request.
-My APIs currently to not require an auth token, but if this were a live app, I would put this in place for security reasons.
+My APIs currently do not require an auth token, but if this were a live app, I would put this in place for security reasons.

 The fake-backend interceptor basically mimics a backend.
 Here is where all requests are intercepted and handled.
 If we are able to find what we are looking for in our mock-database, we send an 'ok' response with any data we requested.
 Otherwise, we send back an error.
 We delay our requests to mimic a real backend response and also to allow time for our loading bar to be shown.

 The error interceptor is where all errors are caught and handled.
+Ideally, this would be linked to an error-dialog, which could pop-up to display any relevant error messages to the user.
+But for now, errors are logged in the console.

 ### auth.service

 This service does the main workings for our user authentication, and communicates between our APIs, interceptors and components.
-I originally stored it in the login.component, but realised it had utility across the app.
-For example, our guards use the 'logout' function if it notices our authentication cookie has expired; our header calls 'logout' when we click the logout button; and our auth.interceptor and guards call getAuthCookie() to check a users authorization status.
+I originally stored the service in the login module, but realised it had utility across the app.
+For example, our guards use the 'logout' function if it notices our authentication cookie has expired; our header calls logout() when we click the logout button; and our auth.interceptor and guards call getAuthCookie() to check a users authorization status.

 ### Account Module